carbon-starlight/WikiSchedule/README.md

 Follow the instructions.

 If you encounter `error: externally-managed-environment` some solutions are listed here: https://stackoverflow.com/a/75696359

-After getting the system up and running you may disable GUI to save CPU and RAM resources with `sudo systemctl set-default multi-user.target`; `reboot` ([read article](https://www.cyberciti.biz/faq/switch-boot-target-to-text-gui-in-systemd-linux/)).
-Works with systemd-based OSes (Fedora, Debian, etc.).
-Doesn't work with Alpine, but it should come without intrusive GUI anyway.

 ## Copying
 AGPLv3 or any later version, as defined by the Free Software Foundation.
 Contact me for possible excetpions.